What Is the Best Roof for Solar Panels?

 September 14, 2021

-If you’re looking to acquire solar panels, your first step is to determine if your roof is suitable for a solar panel system.
-And if you’re planning on using solar panels on a home you’re building, roof design should also be on your mind.
+If you’re looking to acquire solar panels, your first step is to determine whether your roof is suitable for a solar panel system.
+And if you plan to use solar panels on a home you’re building, roof design should be on your mind as well.

-Either way, many different types of styles and materials are used for roofing, and understanding how these factors influence solar panel installations can be a challenge.
+Either way, roofing styles and materials come in many different types.
+Understanding how these factors influence solar panel installations can be challenging.

 What Type of Roof Is Best for Solar Panels?